lk-geimfari/mimesis/README.rst

      :target: https://badge.fury.io/py/mimesis

-**Mimesis** is a fast and easy to use library for Python programming language, which helps generate synthetic data for a variety of purposes in a variety of languages.
+**Mimesis** is a fast and easy to use Python programming library, which helps generate synthetic data for a variety of purposes in a variety of languages.
 This data can be particularly useful during software development and testing.
 For example, it could be used to populate a testing database, create beautiful JSON and XML files,